themegrill/social-icons/readme.txt

 == Changelog ==

+= 1.4.1 - TBD =
+* Fix - Center icons if used in Visual composer.

 = 1.4 - 20/05/2016 =
 * Feature - Pretty Support for shortcode option.
 * Fix - Undefinded index for key on widget save.